techtraits/techtraits-blog/_posts/2011-11-28-using-method-interceptors-with-guice.markdown

-As a starting point of this implementation I will be using the sample code from an earlier article [Setting up a webservice using Guice & Sitebricks](/Programming/Java/2011/06/25/Setting-up-a-webservice-using-Guice-Sitebricks/)</strong> which can be downloaded from [github](https://github.com/techtraits/guice-server-example).
-The completed project code can also be downloaded from github [here](https://github.com/techtraits/guice-methodinterceptor-example).The source code for this project is released under the [BSD License](/assets/Licensing.txt).
+As a starting point of this implementation I will be using the sample code from an earlier article [Setting up a webservice using Guice & Sitebricks](/Programming/Java/2011/06/25/Setting-up-a-webservice-using-Guice-Sitebricks/)</strong> which can be downloaded from [Github](https://github.com/techtraits/guice-server-example).
+The completed project code can also be downloaded from Github [here](https://github.com/techtraits/guice-methodinterceptor-example).The source code for this project is released under the [BSD License](/assets/Licensing.txt).